sftcd/tinfoil/README.md

 and indeed to break forward secrecy without the TLS client being aware of that.

+- The argument has been made that it would be better to scrutinise proposals such as this openly in the IETF instead of having individual vendors develop their own bad-crypto implementations.
+As a counter to that, while scrutiny is good for good crypto, the overall ecosystem will be harmed by wide-spread use of the same bad-crypto, so therefore in the case of bad-crypto proposals such as this, it is better for us all that there is not a single standard.

+- For the enterprise uses claimed to justify this, there is no need for Internet-scale interoperability as the enterprise network is by-definition under a single entity's control.
+(And if they cannot control their network, then adding broken crypto seems even more unwise.)

 - This draft doesn't allow TLS clients and applications above or behind the TLS server to know that wiretapping is occurring.